Klipper3d/klipper/docs/Config_Reference.md

 SET_DUAL_CARRIAGE command is often called at the same time as the ACTIVATE_EXTRUDER command.
 Be sure to park the carriages during deactivation.
 Additionally, one could use "SET_DUAL_CARRIAGE CARRIAGE=1 MODE=COPY" or
-"SET_DUAL_CARRIAGE CARRIAGE=1 MODE=MIRROR" commands to active either copying
+"SET_DUAL_CARRIAGE CARRIAGE=1 MODE=MIRROR" commands to activate either copying
 or mirroring mode of the dual carriage, in which case it will follow the motion of the carriage 0 accordingly.
 These commands can be used to print two parts simultaneously - either two identical parts (in COPY mode) or mirrored parts (in MIRROR mode).
+Note that COPY and MIRROR modes also require appropriate configuration of the extruder on the dual carriage, which can typically be achieved with
+"SYNC_EXTRUDER_MOTION MOTION_QUEUE=extruder EXTRUDER=<dual_carriage_extruder>"
+or a similar command.

 See [sample-idex.cfg](../config/sample-idex.cfg) for an example configuration.